grumpycoders/pcsx-redux/README.md

 There are currently regular builds of pcsx-redux for Windows, available here: https://install.appcenter.ms/orgs/grumpycoders/apps/pcsx-redux/distribution_groups/public

 ## How ?
 The code is meant to be built using very modern compilers.
 Also it's still fairly experimental, and lots of things can break.
 If you still want to proceed, here are instructions to build it on Linux, MacOS and Windows.
+The code now comes in two big parts: the emulator itself, and [OpenBIOS](https://github.com/grumpycoders/pcsx-redux/tree/main/src/mips/openbios), which can be used as an alternative to the retail, copyright protected BIOS.

 ### Getting sources
 The only location for the source is [on github](https://github.com/grumpycoders/pcsx-redux/).
 Clone recursively, as the project uses submodules: `git clone https://github.com/grumpycoders/pcsx-redux.git --recursive`.